redstone-finance/redstone-docs/docs/redstone-credora/how-to-rate-morpho/index.md

 ## Collateral Asset Ratings

-The assessment of collateral asset ratings is done through Credora Token Methodology [LINK].
+The assessment of collateral asset ratings is done through [Credora Token Methodology](/docs/redstone-credora/methodologies/tokens/).
 Asset Ratings are published and maintained to ensure the most up-to-date information.
 In the event that Credora does not directly rate an asset, a proxy rating can be defined to serve as input to this section.
 Proxy ratings can come from:

 1. Direct proxy of a rated asset (e.g., wrsETH is a proxy of rsETH).
 In these cases, the rating used is directly the rating from the proxy asset.
 2. Adjusted proxy of a rated asset.
 In these cases, the rating is the rating of the proxy asset, plus a notch adjustment.
 This is usually done for tokens that are closely related to published tokens.